 If a worker requires treatment or monitoring supervised by the TB service, TB temporary compliance may be ongoing following TB clinical review.
 A 'next TB clinical review date' will be provided or entered in Vaxlink.
 Failure to attend for next TB clinical review may result in TB compliance being revoked.

 Yes.
-Annual influenza vaccine is strongly recommended for all students and is a requirement for students attending placement in Category A positions during the influenza season (1 June to 30 September inclusive, unless another period is determined by the Chief Health Officer).
-Students attending placements in Category A positions during the influenza season must receive the current southern hemisphere influenza vaccine registered for use by the TGA before commencing placement.
+Annual influenza vaccine is strongly recommended for all students and is a requirement for students attending placement in Category A positions during the influenza season (1 June to 30 September inclusive, unless another period is determined by the Chief Health Officer or consistently low level of influenza activity is reported prior to the end of September).

 It is recommended you receive the annual influenza vaccine before the influenza season starts.
 Influenza vaccine will be available for existing NSW Health workers through clinics in your workplace from April and staff in Category A positions should be vaccinated by 1 June each year.

-Existing workers employed in Category A positions who are non-compliant with the requirement to receive the influenza vaccine by 1 June annually, will be required to comply with all other influenza risk reduction strategies including the use of appropriate personal protective equipment (PPE), during the influenza season and submit Appendix 5 Non-Participation Form of the Policy Directive.
+Category A workers (including students) and new recruits who are non-compliant with the requirement to receive the influenza vaccine by 1 June annually, will be required to wear a surgical mask as a minimum and comply with all other infection prevention and control risk reduction strategies including the use of appropriate personal protective equipment (PPE), during the influenza season (1 June to 30 September inclusive, unless another period is determined by the Chief Health Officer or consistently low level of influenza activity is reported prior to the end of September).

 Wearing a mask, in conjunction with hand and respiratory hygiene, reduces the risk of influenza transmission.
 However, wearing a mask is still secondary to vaccination in terms of preventing the transmission of influenza.